-Leg day done.
-You’re feeling tired and your legs are sore.
+Leg day is done, you’re feeling tired, and your legs are sore.
 The last thing you’re looking to do is start pounding the pavements with them.
-But running after leg day can actually be beneficial for your lower body, despite it feeling heavy and tired.
+But running after leg day can actually benefit your lower body, despite feeling heavy and tired.
 It can help get the blood flow back on track.

 Learn how and when to go running after leg days to ensure your recovery doesn’t take a hit.